Tai-Min/MODBUS-Slave-Cpp/README.md

   server.disableCRC();//no need for crc check in this example Serial.begin(115200);
   Serial.setTimeout(15);
+  server.begin(deviceID, &Serial);//start modbus server
 }

 void loop()
 {
-  if (server.available())//check whether some successfull data exchange happened with this device {
+  if (server.available())//check whether master sent some data {
-    digitalWrite(ledPin, server.digitalRead(0, INPUT));//digitalRead digital inputs array data received from client devices analogWrite(pwmLedPin, server.analogRead(0, INPUT));//analogRead analog inputs array data received from client devices server.digitalWrite(0, digitalRead(buttonPin));//digitalWrite button's state to digital outputs array so it will be available to be read from clients
+    int result = server.read();//process data from master and return code of the processed function or 0 when there was no data / error occured / invalid request happened digitalWrite(ledPin, server.digitalRead(0, INPUT));//digitalRead digital inputs array data received from client devices analogWrite(pwmLedPin, server.analogRead(0, INPUT));//analogRead analog inputs array data received from client devices server.digitalWrite(0, digitalRead(buttonPin));//digitalWrite button's state to digital outputs array so it will be available to be read from clients